hutli/empire-map/README.md

 ## Fonts

-The one thing you will probably want to build if hosting outside of docker is the fonts used.
+The one thing you will most likely want to build if hosting outside of docker is the fonts used.
 The fonts are nothing special; they are really just fonts from https://fonts.googleapis.com/, but since Empire LARP Map is Cookie-Free Safe-Space™, we cannot include them directly.
 This is because CSS files from https://fonts.googleapis.com request https://fonts.gstatic.com for the actual font files, which, as you can imagine, is far from cookie-free.

 ![meme](/meme.png?raw=true "meme")